luizbgomide/sovereign/running-the-game.md

 Putting it all together, The statue has several ethereal hooks running from it to the ground.
 Pushing or turning the statue might (2-in-6 chance) tug on one of the hooks, and trigger a magic item inside the statue capable of producing poison gas.
 The gas travels from the interior out the fish's mouth.

-Unless a module *specifically* mentions otherwise, traps only have a 2-in-6 chance to trigger even if their trigger explicitly happens.
+Unless an adventure *specifically* mentions otherwise, traps only have a 2-in-6 chance to trigger even if their trigger explicitly happens.
 You can walk over pit traps 4/6ths of the time; you miss tripwires 4/6th of the time, etc. Roll for *each Delver*.